Deliveroo came from an investment banker who wanted better delivery options when he was working late at the office.

 Business & Brands

-To solve the challenge of quick and easy delivery, Domino’s Pizza turned to those doing it best – ecommerce leaders.
+To solve the challenge of quick and easy delivery, Domino’s Pizza turned to those doing it best: ecommerce leaders.
 Taking learnings from players like Amazon, it allowed customers to save an ‘easy order’ that they can request in just a few clicks, and created the Domino’s Tracker – the first food delivery service to update customers on their pizza order in real time.

 For years, Domino’s Pizza had a promotion that guaranteed delivery within 30 mins or the pizza was free.
-But it meant delivery drivers often sped to make the deadline and caused a number of accidents, with one crash victim suing Domino’s for $79m.
+But it meant delivery drivers often sped to make the deadline which caused a number of accidents, with one crash victim suing Domino’s for $79m.
 The chain shut the promotion down, citing “public perception of reckless driving and irresponsibility.”

 In the early days of Dropbox, 60% abandoned the service and the team couldn’t figure out why.
 So they offered $40 to a man on Craigslist to use it in person, and quickly found people couldn’t understand seemingly basic features.

-It isn’t actually a brand for dudes – 50% of its buyers are women, who choose the brand over traditional toilet paper mostly because it cleans better.
+It isn’t actually a brand for dudes: 50% of its buyers are women, who choose the brand over traditional toilet paper mostly because it cleans better.

 Duolingo employees don’t talk about ‘MVPs’ (Minimum Viable Products) during the design process – they talk about ‘V1s’.
 The logic?
 “MVPs often have a lower standard of quality and can be used as an excuse to ship subpar work.
 V1s, on the other hand, are polished.
 They may not have all the bells and whistles, but they meet our bar.”
 A small but subtle tweak that reminds the team to always deliver excellence.